-Note: The gear case cover, output gear, bearings and output shaft are a pressed together assembly.
+Note: The case cover output gear, bearings, and shaft are one pressed together assembly.
 Replace as a unit.

 C) Inspect the oil, gears, and bearings.
 If the oil level and condition is acceptable, quickly check the gears and bearings.
 They are likely to be fine if the oil is.
 If there is evidence of water in the oil (rusty bearings and gears; the oil having a creamy white appearance; oil level too high) carefully inspect the bearings and gears.
 If in doubt about the condition of a part, replace it.
 The oil quantity is 14 fluid ounces, do not overfill.